zauberzeug/lizard/docs/getting_started.md

 ## Installation

 1. Download and unpack the zip file of the [latest release](https://github.com/zauberzeug/lizard/releases).
-2. attach an espressif ESP32 micro controller via serial to your computer
+2. Attach an Espressif ESP32 microcontroller via serial to your computer.
-3. run `sudo ./flash.py /dev/<serial device name>` to install Lizard on the ESP32
+3. Run `sudo ./flash.py /dev/<serial device name>` to install Lizard on the ESP32.

 ## Try Out